MonoDetour/MonoDetour/README.md

 # MonoDetour

-A highly experimental `MonoMod.RuntimeDetour.ILHook` wrapper, optimized for convenience, and based around HookGen with C# source generators.
+A highly experimental `MonoMod.RuntimeDetour.ILHook` wrapper optimized for convenience, based around HookGen with C# source generators.

 > [!NOTE]
 > Also see related project [MonoDetour.ILWeaver](./src/MonoDetour.ILWeaver/README.md), a redesigned ILCursor with a focus on hand-holding.